FelipeRego/FelipeRego.github.io/about.md

 Felipe is also an analytics instructor with experience disseminating practical, actionable analytics and data visualisation techniques in both classrooms and online settings.
 The organisations he works with find that partnering with Felipe results in a more engaged workforce.
 It’s not just the organisation as a whole that benefits - individuals feel more prepared to step up to their next challenge and confidently make use of data and analytics in their day to day work.

 <h3><a href="{{ "/services/" | absolute_url }}">Academic Researcher</a></h3>
 When Felipe is not partnering with clients or helping students, he’s an M.Phil. research candidate in Learning Analytics at the University of Sydney.
-As part of his studies, Felipe makes sense of students’ digital traces and looks at the role learning analytics dashboards play in influencing learning outcomes.
+As part of his research, Felipe makes sense of students’ digital traces and looks at the role learning analytics dashboards play in influencing learning outcomes.

 <h3><a href="{{ "/blog/" | absolute_url }}">Writer and Blogger</a></h3>
 Alongside all this, Felipe is also a blogger, writing regularly on a wide range of topics including predictive analytics, statistical learning and data visualisation.
 Recognised internationally for his thought leadership, Felipe received over 62,000 visitors to his blog from over 180 countries last year and some of his articles have been ranked #1 in Google search.
 Felipe is widely referenced by many sources and leading educational institutions including StackOverflow, Udacity, Western Michigan University, UC Santa Barbara and Edinburgh Napier University among others.